This was made by an anonymous and hilarious guy who goes by the fake name John Pemberton, who was the inventor of Coca-Cola.

 The Mayo Clinic says "reasonable" amounts of diet soda (a can or two) aren't harmful.
 However, HuffPo notes a Purdue study that found even one can per day is enough to increase risks associated with diabetes, metabolic syndrome, and heart disease.

-Consuming large amounts of rapidly-digested sugar and high fructose corn syrup causes a spike in blood sugar and insulin, which can lead to inflammation and insulin resistance, both of which may increase your risk of stroke, heart disease, diabetes, obesity, and cancer."
+"Consuming large amounts of rapidly digested sugar in high fructose corn syrup causes a spike in blood sugar and insulin, which can lead to inflammation and insulin resistance, which may increase risk of stroke, heart disease, diabetes, obesity, and cancer."

 Here's a HuffPo article detailing a study from Europe that supports the spike in blood sugar and insulin/diabetes.
 Also there's a heart disease link noted in the American Journal of Clinical Nutrition and the Harvard School of Public Health.
 Several articles support association with increased cancer risk, particularly pancreatic.